imdinkie/VoiceSlip/CONTEXT.md

 - "Clicking a model" was ambiguous between inspecting, favoriting, and selecting.
 Resolved: tapping the model row selects it and returns; tapping the star only toggles **Favorite Model** state.
 - "Dictionary routing" sounded like the dictionary might be routed away from cleanup.
 Resolved: UI should say **Dictionary During Transcription**; cleanup always uses all **Dictionary Entries**.
 - "Terms included" was ambiguous after Mistral splits multi-word entries.
 Resolved: distinguish saved **Dictionary Entries** from provider-specific **Bias Tokens**.
+- "Sorting dictionary terms" could mean alphabetical display or model priority.
+Resolved: **Dictionary Entry Priority** is user-controlled order and replaces alphabetical order as the primary dictionary order.
 - "Create a list" could imply inventing structure.
 Resolved: **Dictated Structure** should be rendered when clearly spoken, while preserving the user's lead-in wording where possible.
+- "Question mark" could be literal sentence content or **Spoken Punctuation**.
+Resolved: convert it only when context shows it is a formatting instruction.
 - "Casual style" could imply paraphrasing into more casual vocabulary.
 Resolved: built-in **Style Presets** are formatting and tone constraints, not paraphrasing instructions.
 - "Bubble position" could mean live overlay pixels or saved user placement.
 Resolved: **Floating Bubble Placement** is persisted as edge-relative intent; raw coordinates are only a rendering detail.
 - "Unknown app" could be resolved using the last seen foreground app.
 Rejected: **Target App** must come from high-confidence current editor/window signals to avoid applying the wrong style.
+- "Sensitive field" was used for both password-class editors and no-personalized-learning editors.
+Resolved: use **Secret Field** for password/PIN/OTP/CVV/card input and **Private Editor** for no-personalized-learning fields such as browser address bars.